Applicants to the program must meet the following minimum criteria:

 - Graduate Application (online)

 NOTE: Current MSN students wishing to change their track do not complete the online application.
 Contact Marilyn Gomez at email@example.com for further information.

 - Essay (instructions provided at time of application) in the form of a:

 Goal statement (applicants with a BSN or MSN) OR

-Portfolio - RN's with an associate degree or diploma in nursing & RN's eligible for the mobility option
+Portfolio - RN's eligible for the mobility option

-- Unencumbered current RN license (School of Nursing will verify)
+- Unencumbered current RN license (College of Nursing will verify)